 Do I really need travel insurance?

 Norway is a safe place but you still need travel insurance.
 It can make all the difference if things go wrong when you’re in the middle of nowhere.
-For lots of different reasons, we recommend World Nomads (you can read more in this guide).
+For lots of different reasons, we recommend World Nomads – you can get a quote below.
+Read more about buying travel insurance in this guide.

 Is it possible to camp wild in winter?